A Topic Coverage Approach to Evaluation of Topic Models: Datasets

 First of the model types we experiment with is the seminal Latent Dirichlet Allocation model \ldamodel \citinl{Blei2003}.
 The \ldamodel model is representative for a wide variety of model types, many of which are its direct extension. \ldamodel assumes a fixed number of topics, and the topic-word and topic-document relations are modeled with matrices of word-in-topic and topic-in-document probabilities.
-The model postulates that a text collection is generated by the following process.
-At start, the topic-word and the topic-document matrix are generated from a prior Dirichlet distribution.
-Next, the text of each document is generated from the topic data as follows.
-First the document-level topic probabilites are sampled from a prior Dirichlet distribution, followed by word by word sampling of the document's text.
-For each word's position within the document, a topic is sampled from the document's topic probabilities.
-Finally, a word is sampled from the topic-word distribution of the selected topic.
-Probabilistic inference algorithms, such as varational inference \citinl{Blei2003} and Gibbs sampling \citinl{Griffiths2004}, are capable of learning the topic data from a set of unlabeled text documents.
+Probabilistic inference algorithms, such as variational inference \citinl{Blei2003} and Gibbs sampling \citinl{Griffiths2004}, are capable of learning the topic data from a set of unlabeled text documents.
 The \ldamodel model has been widely applied in many topic modeling tasks, including topic discovery \citinl{Griffiths2004, dimaggio2013, Evans2014, Puschmann2016, Jacobi2016, Maier2018}.

 The second model type is a modification of the \ldamodel model to which we will refer to as ``asymmetric LDA'' (\aldamodel).
 The \ldamodel model assumes that the prior for the document-topic distribution is symmetric, which means that all the topics have an equal prior probability of appearing in a document.
 In contrast, the \aldamodel model allows for an asymmetric prior learnable from data, implying topics with varying prior probabilities.
 This allows for more flexibility in modeling of the document-topic relation and in effect allows for the topics to be recognized, on the level of the text collection, as being larger or smaller.
-This aproach potentially leads to higer topic quality \citinl{Wallach2009priors} and better detection of smaller topics \citinl{Wang2015}.
+This approach potentially leads to higher topic quality \citinl{Wallach2009priors} and better detection of smaller topics \citinl{Wang2015}.
 The \aldamodel variant we experiment with is implemented in the HCA software package \citinl{Buntine2014}, by way of using normalized Gamma priors to model the document-topic distribution.